Zenneo/docker-containers/README.md

 This container prepares an Ubuntu 14.04 installation so that it can run SteamCMD.
 Game server that are updated through Steam are supposed to be based on this container.
 Please keep in mind that SteamCMD runs as a user called _steam_.

 ## gmod-vanilla
 This container creates a Gmod server without any other games hooked up to it.
+[Show on Docker Hub](https://hub.docker.com/r/zennoe/gmod-vanilla/)

 ### Usage